 Like all flowers, dandelions possess many symbolic qualities.
 Beyond the obvious meaning of transformation, as shown through a dandelion’s shift from full yellow petals to the feather-like puffballs they become, is an emphasis on intelligence, heat, and healing.
 Sending someone a dandelion bouquet shows you value their emotional intelligence.
 Harvesting dandelions and decorating your house with them may imply a wish to heal or be healed.
-Dandelion leaves and flowers are edible and healthy when prepared correctly, so this increases their symbolism by tenfold.
+Dandelion leaves and flowers are edible and healthy when prepared correctly, increasing their symbolism by tenfold.

 There are many well-known traditions that feature dandelions.
 Among the most famous, of course, is the tradition of making wishes with dandelion puffs.
-No one knows exactly why people use dandelions for wishes, but nonetheless, the tradition persists.
+No one knows why people use dandelions for wishes, but the tradition persists.
 It could be a byproduct of another tradition that dictates that if you blow off all the seeds in one breath, your desired person truly loves you back.
-Plucking one petal after another while reciting the chant “he loves me, he loves me not” is a popular fate-based love tradition that continues to appear in television, stories, and real-life to this day.
+Plucking one petal after another while reciting the chant “he loves me, he loves me not” is a popular fate-based love tradition that continues to appear in television, stories, and real life to this day.